asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

 ---
-title: Reusability with Traits
+title: Reusability with traits
 weight: 200
 ---

-Traits work only with `operations` and `messages` fields.
-Traits allows to define properties that can be reused across multiple message and operations within the specification.
-Reusing traits promotes code maintainability, reduces duplication, and makes your AsyncAPI documents cleaner and easier to manage.
+Traits work only with the `operations` and `messages` fields.
+Traits allow the definition of properties to be reused across multiple messages and operations within the specification.
+Reusing traits promotes code maintainability and reduces duplication while making your AsyncAPI documents cleaner to manage.

 ## Defining traits

-You can inline traits definitions as part of an `operation` or a `message` but because goal of traits is reusability, you should do it under the `components` section of your AsyncAPI document, within `operationTraits` or `messageTraits`, depending on whether you want to apply them to operations or messages, respectively.
-Each trait is given a unique name and contains the properties that will be applied.
-Since you point to trait using `$ref` keyword, it means that you also can store your reusable traits outside AsyncAPI document.
-Read [Reusable parts document](/docs/concepts/asyncapi-document/reusable-parts) to learn more about different ways of using `$ref`.
+Traits are meant to be reused, so it's best to define them in the `components` section of your AsyncAPI document, either under `operationTraits` or `messageTraits`.
+Choose depending on whether they're for operations or messages.
+Give each trait a unique name and list the properties it includes.
+You can reference these traits with the `$ref` keyword, allowing you to keep traits in a separate file outside the AsyncAPI document.
+For more on using `$ref` and reusability, check out the [reusable parts document](/docs/concepts/asyncapi-document/reusable-parts).

 ```mermaid
 graph LR